InHouse playbook

 This means if your initial planning wasn’t perfect, you’re likely going to have a long road towards re-calibrating to figure out what went wrong.

-Agile software development has become the popular choice amongst development studios, and introduces a more iterative feedback loop between stakeholders, testers, customers, and developers, with the goal of quickly creating a usable product.
+Given the downsides of the Waterfall strategy, Agile software development has become the popular choice amongst development studios.
+It introduces a more iterative feedback loop between stakeholders, testers, customers, and developers, with the goal of quickly creating a usable product.

-However, a third strategy — Lean Startup — we’ve found to be far more robust that fixates on business-oriented goals.
+However, a third strategy — Lean Startup — we’ve found to be far more robust and fixates on business-oriented goals.

 Introducing Lean Startup